ptr727/PlexCleaner/README.md

 - Re-multiplexing is an IO intensive operation and re-encoding is a CPU intensive operation.
 - Parallel processing, using the `--parallel` option, is useful when a single instance of FFmpeg or HandBrake does not saturate all the available CPU resources.
 - When parallel processing is enabled, the default thread count is half the number of system cores, and can be changed using the `--threadcount` option.
-- Processing can be interrupted using `Ctl-C`, if using sidecar files restarting will skip previously verified files.
+- Processing can be interrupted using `Ctrl-C`, if using sidecar files restarting will skip previously verified files.
 - Processing very large media collections on docker may result in a very large docker log file, set appropriate [docker logging](https://docs.docker.com/config/containers/logging/configure/) options.

 ## Installation